JordanMartinez/purescript-jordans-reference/31-Design-Patterns/01-Smart-Constructors.md

 ## The Solution

 The solution is to not export the types' constructors and instead export "smart constructors," which are functions that create a correct value of the type.
-The only way to get a valu of the type is to use one of these functions:
+The only way to get a value of the type is to use one of these functions:
 ```purescript
 module Example.SmallInt (SmallInt, zero, one) where